 You’ll get to grips with resampling to perform bootstrapping and estimate variation in an unknown population.
 You’ll learn the difference between sampling distributions and bootstrap distributions using resampling.Introduction to bootstrapping50 xpPrinciples of bootstrapping100 xpWith or without replacement?100 xpGenerating a bootstrap distribution100 xpComparing sampling and bootstrap distributions50 xpBootstrap statistics and population statistics50 xpSampling distribution vs. bootstrap distribution100 xpCompare sampling and bootstrap means100 xpCompare sampling and bootstrap standard deviations100 xpConfidence intervals50 xpConfidence interval interpretation50 xpCalculating confidence intervals100 xpCongratulations!50 xp

 In the following tracksData Analyst with PythonData Scientist with PythonData Scientist Professional with PythonStatistics Fundamentals with Python

 Curriculum Manager, DataCamp

-James is a Curriculum Manager at DataCamp.
-He has a Master's degree in Physics and Astronomy from Durham University, where he specialized in quasar detection and tutored Math and English.
-He joined DataCamp as a learner in 2018, and the data skills learned on DataCamp were quickly integrated into his scientific projects.
+James is a Curriculum Manager at DataCamp, where he collaborates with experts from industry and academia to create courses on AI, data science, and analytics.
+He has led nine DataCamp courses on diverse topics in Python, R, AI developer tooling, and Google Sheets.
+He has a Master's degree in Physics and Astronomy from Durham University, where he specialized in high-redshift quasar detection.
 In his spare time, he enjoys restoring retro toys and electronics.